/

 7. Choose a solution and complete the purchase

-In this scenario, everything that happens before step six is invisible to a salesperson.
-For the top contenders that Jane has selected, they only have to compete with one or maybe two other vendors.
-For all the vendors that Jane dismissed during her research, they never even got a chance to compete for ACME’s business.
+Jane’s top contenders must only compete with one or two other vendors.
+For all the vendors Jane dismissed during her research, they never even got a chance to compete for ACME’s business.

 Adapting Your B2B Sales Strategy